Aleho84/aleho-bot/README.md

 /start : Activate bot.
 /stop : Deactivate bot
+/damejuegos : Free games!!!'
 /alehoserver : Show aleho-server status
-/damejuegos : Free games!!!'
+/showlogs  : Muestra los logs del servidor

 Every day it will search and notify you if there is a new game.